Wire-Network/wire-cdt/docs/migrating-from-antelope.md

   permanent state on *your* account.
 A contract expecting a million rows needs a policy sized for a million rows.
 This is where a port's costs actually live.
 - **Failed transactions cost the payer nothing objectively** — `add_transaction_usage` is reached only on the success path.
-They are not free, though: a failing transaction still accrues *subjective* CPU against its first authorizer on the node that ran it, which is what the throttling above measures.
-Budget objective headroom for peaks; budget failures out of your retry logic.
+They are not free, but the cost does not land on your contract: a failure accrues *subjective* CPU against the transaction's **first authorizer** on the node that ran it, and a stock node ships with `disable-subjective-payer-billing` **on** (`producer_plugin.cpp`), so `subjective_bill_failure` skips the payer entirely and bills only the authorizer.
+Under contract-pays those are different accounts — the payer is your contract, the first authorizer is the caller — so a caller's failures are throttled against the caller, which is the whole point of that default.
+Budget objective headroom for peaks; failures belong in the caller's retry logic, not your policy.

 ### What you do not need to change